StefanSabevCsharp/React-News-Project/README.md

 A simple React app that pulls the latest news from various categories using the NewsAPI and displays them in a clean, user-friendly interface.

-## 🚀 Live Demo

-You can check out the live demo of the project here: [news.stefansabev.com](https://news.stefansabev.com)

 ## 🛠️ Features